 Addiction

-The temptations that come with the festive holidays puts those in recovery at risk, and thus can be a source of festive depression, anxiety, and stress.
+The temptations that come with the festive holidays put those in recovery at risk and thus can be a source of festive depression, anxiety, and stress.
 The festive period has office parties that will have alcohol.
 Christmas Eve, Christmas Day, and Boxing Day have alcohol involved as well, and then there’s New Year‘s Eve.
 New Year‘s Eve is often the biggest piss-up of the lot.
 It’s a very tempting time of year.

 Social isolation

-For some people they might not be able to spend the festive season with family and friends, for whatever reason.
+For some people, they might not be able to spend the festive season with family and friends, for whatever reason.
 At other times of the year, this isolation might not really be noticed, but at Christmas, it’s all about getting together and being around your loved ones.
 This expectation of being with your loved ones at Christmas can amplify the feelings of being lonely.

 Knowing that other people might spend the festive period with their loved ones and watching films and TV shows of people with their loved ones can sting when you’re feeling alone.
 Thus, you can feel extra lonely when this happens, which can cause the development of festive depression.